ajnirp/hello-genetic/README.md

 Hello Genetic
 =============

 I wanted to learn how to use genetic algorithms, so I wrote this simple set of functions.
+All you need to run this file is the ruby interpreter.
 To run it, do

-    ruby hello_genetic.rb
+    ruby hello_genetic.rb <argument>+

 in a Terminal window or in cmd.exe.
+The algorithm will try to evolve a bunch of random strings towards the given "target string".

-Enter a string (consisting of only alphabetic characters and/or spaces) and press Enter.
-You will be shown the progress that the algorithm is making at regular intervals.
-To change the frequency of this display, open up the hello_genetic.rb file and edit the last line of the file from
+Each argument must be a string consisting of only alphabetic characters and/or spaces) and press Enter.
+You can see the progress that the algorithm is making at regular intervals.

-    main(250)

-to something more or less frequent.
-For example, if you feel 250 is too frequent, try changing it to

-    main(500)
+If you want an argument to contain spaces, surround it with double quotes, like so:

+    ruby hello_genetic.rb "hello world"

+because if you were to do

+    ruby hello_genetic.rb hello world

+the program would treat "hello" and "world" as separate arguments, and evolve towards them separately.